aganse/MultiRegressLines/README.md

 aganse@apl.washington.edu

-*Watch out, this version of the code still has some fundamental mathematical problems - it's fun to play with but don't use it yet for anything serious till it's updated.
+*Watch out, this version of the code still has some fundamental mathematical problems - it's fun to play with but don't use it yet for serious analysis till it's updated.
 Meanwhile my Matlab code multiregresslines.matlab.tgz for this problem (also on GitHub) is rigorous and accurate (but presently only does up to two line segments).
 The overall problem and its accurate description is